MetOffice/simulation-systems/source/Reviewers/howtocommit.rst

 .. important::

-    Linked tickets will also need to update the relevant hashes for sub-repos before pushing back to the fork.
-See :ref:`Committing Linked Tickets
+    Linked PRs will also need to update the relevant hashes for sub-repos before pushing back to the fork.
+See :ref:`Committing Linked PRs
     <committinglinked>` for details.

 Once the remote branch has been updated, the pull request continuous integration will relaunch.
-Make sure this all passes and then you can commit the ticket via the GitHub interface,
+Make sure this all passes and then you can commit the PR via the GitHub interface,

 .. image:: images/gh_screenshots/merge_light.png
     :class: only-light border